 By the way, what a tragedy.

-Did you see that did you see that fire this weekend?
+Did you see that fire this weekend?

-Oh my gosh.
+Oh, my gosh.

-Thirty thirty-three people died.
+30, 33 people died.

-Oh that's so scary.
+That's so scary.

-Give me a minute, David, when I am more proud of Hillary Clinton's all right speech than any other moment on the campaign because she had the courage to stand up.
+Give me a minute, David, when I am more proud of Hillary Clinton's all-right speech than any other moment on the campaign because she had the courage to stand up.

 I would rather lose than win the way you guys did.